 Prof. Herbst’s scholarly work focuses on the religious and cultural history of antiquity and the early medieval world, with particular attention to the enduring influence and contemporary resonance of this content.

-Another project examines religious war in the early medieval period, with a particular focus on the city of Jerusalem, co-written with ASU historian Stefan Stantchev (expected completion in 2027).
+Another project examines religious war in the early medieval Mediterranean, with a focus on the city of Jerusalem, co-written with ASU historian Stefan Stantchev (expected completion in 2027).
 Here, Prof. Herbst returns to his study of the Roman/Byzantine world, which he previously reflected upon in “Hagia Sophia: Bridge Across Time,” in Asia in World History: Comparisons, Connections, and Conflicts, Education about Asia, Vol. 26/3 (2022), and “Broadcasting Power: Teaching Historical Transformation through Hagia Sophia” in World History Connected Vol. 16/3 (October 2019).